KiarashS/portfolio/data/authors/default.md

 profile: https://profile.kiarashs.ir
 ---

-I am incredibly interested in machine/deep learning, computer vision, AI for medicine/healthcare, medical image/signal analysis, explainable (XAI), virtual reality, large language models, multimodal learning, natural language processing, and data analytics to improve quality of life.
+I am incredibly interested in machine/deep learning, computer vision, AI for medicine/healthcare, medical image/signal analysis, explainable AI (XAI), virtual reality, large language models, multimodal learning, natural language processing, and data analytics to improve quality of life.

-I have several years of professional working experience specializing in the software industry at leading companies as a team leader, senior software engineer, and software architect, which gives me a strong engineering foundation for turning research ideas into working systems.
+I have several years of professional working experience in the software industry at leading companies, where I have worked as a team leader, senior software engineer, and software architect, which gives me a strong engineering foundation for turning research ideas into working systems.

-If I am not developing code, I am somewhere else, thinking about novel research ideas.
+If I’m not developing code, I’m somewhere else, thinking about novel research ideas.
 Also, my free time is dedicated to playing tennis, hiking, camping, cooking, cycling, reading, swimming, and listening to music.
-These works are my daily schedules, so feel free to ask for anything related.
+These are my daily activities, so feel free to ask about anything related.

 To continue reading, please visit [profile.kiarashs.ir](https://profile.kiarashs.ir "Kiarash Soleimanzadeh").